- Focus and Scope

-Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is an official publication of Food and Nutrition Society of Indonesia (PERGIZI PANGAN Indonesia) and Department of Community Nutrition, IPB University, since 2006.
+Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is an official publication of Food and Nutrition Society of Indonesia (PERGIZI PANGAN Indonesia) and the Department of Community Nutrition, IPB University, since 2006.

 Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is accredited by The National Journal Accreditation (ARJUNA) managed by the Ministry of Research, Technology, and Higher Education, Republic of Indonesia (current position: 2nd tier of Sinta).
 It is also indexed in Clarivate Analytics, Emerging Sources Citation Index, SINTA (Science and Technology Index), DOAJ (Directory of Open Access Journal), EuroPub, Dimensions, and Google Scholar.

-For the publication, the journal is published regularly three times a year (March, July, and November) and fully in English with an active DOI number on each article.
+As for publication, the journal is published regularly three times a year (March, July, and November) and fully in English with an active DOI number on each article.

 Official Website of Jurnal Gizi dan Pangan: https://jurnal.ipb.ac.id/index.php/jgizipangan

 Online Submission: https://journal.ipb.ac.id/index.php/jgizipangan/user/register?source=

 A publication ethics and malpractice statement (composed using the Publishing ethics resource kit and in compliance with Elsevier recommendations)